 - filling cracks

-- applying self-leveling compounds
+- applying self-levelling compounds

-- installing a leveling screed
+- installing a levelling screed

 These steps create a stable base for modern flooring materials.